Shweta-S-Achary/Naive-Bayes-vs-Random-Forest/README.md

 ## Observation

-For this data, Naive Bayes algorithm gives an accuracy of 86.16% and Random Forest algorithm gives an accuracy of 98.78%
+For this data, Naive Bayes algorithm gives an accuracy of 86.16%, whereas Random Forest algorithm gives an accuracy of 98.78%